papermerge/documentation/README.md

     docker run --name docs-dev  -p 9012:80 -v "$(pwd)/src:/docs/src" papermerge/documenation-dev

-In development mode only one
+In development mode only one documentation version (which corresponds to mounted sources) is rendered.

 ## Contributors